The people of the many tribes living in the world of Horizon Zero Dawn.

 - Pet the Dog: Every now and then he will treat Aloy with some semblance of kindness.
-At one point he'll apologize for being overly cruel to her after she found out the truth of her parentage.
+At one point he'll apologize for being overly cruel to her as she starts to find out the truth of her parentage, though when she actually finds out he's immediately cruel again.
 Later, he'll offer Aloy his condolences once they discover what happened to Elisabet, though this one takes some prompting from Aloy beforehand.

-- Pragmatic Villainy: Sylens's ultimate allegiance is solely to knowledge, and he's willing to commit some seriously questionable acts pursuing this goal (including being the original founder of Eclipse).
+- Pragmatic Villainy: Sylens's ultimate allegiance is solely to knowledge, and he's willing to commit some seriously questionable acts pursuing this goal (including being the original founder of Eclipse.
+Even though he saw the murders in the Sun-Ring as abhorrent he was completely willing to work with and use the people who were behind it and continued the practice.).
 However, he's rational, unlike Helis, and fully recognizes that global genocide is no good for anybody and immediately acts to oppose it.